 In addition, some industries (such as healthcare or banking) and documents (such as marriage or adoption contracts) may require a higher level of e-signature.

 What are the laws and regulations in Singapore?

-Electronic signatures are permitted in Singapore per the Electronic Transactions Act (2010).
-In addition, contracts in Singapore are generally valid if legally competent parties reach an agreement, regardless of whether there is a written signature.
+Electronic signatures are permitted in Singapore per the Electronic Transactions Act (ETA) (Sec.
+8).
+Natively electronic contracts in Singapore are also generally allowed under the ETA.

 In order for an electronic signature to be legally valid, there must be a:

 1. method to identify the individual signing and indicate the person’s intention relating to the information in the electronic record (i.e. did the individual intend to agree to this contract); and,

 2. the method is either: